Mental Health Awareness Week

 FUSE Performance—Creative projects to support health and wellbeing

-The winter months can be a challenging time (for families and young people) and we hope we may be able to support with the survival tool kits and helpful suggestions for creative activities to support health and well-being.
+We hope we may be able to support with the survival tool kits and helpful suggestions for creative activities to support health and well-being.
 Why not join in with one of our face to face activities sessions or download some of our links from the inside out arts project.
 The resources can be used at home or in a youth, community, education setting.

 Minehead Eye—A host of activities and events for all ages